zonca/zonca-blog/_posts/2018-09-23-jetstream_kubernetes_kubespray.md

 slug: kubernetes-jetstream-kubespray
 ---

-**Please check the last version of this tutorial (which mostly redirects here but uses a newer `kubespray`) at <https://zonca.github.io/2019/02/kubernetes-jupyterhub-jetstream-kubespray.html>**
+**This tutorial is obsolete, check the [updated version of the tutorial](https://zonca.dev/2020/06/kubernetes-jetstream-kubespray.html)**

 The purpose of this tutorial series is to deploy Jupyterhub on top of Kubernetes on Jetstream.